Dadangdut33/Speech-Translate/README.md

 - Speaker input only work on windows 8 and above.
 - Internet connection (for translation with API)
 - [FFmpeg](https://ffmpeg.org/) is required to be installed and added to the PATH environment variable.
-You can download it [here](https://ffmpeg.org/download.html) and add it to your path manually OR you can do it automatically using the following commands:
+You can do it when prompted in the app, or you can download it [here](https://ffmpeg.org/download.html) and add it to your path manually.
+Alternatively, you can also download and add it to path automatically by using the following commands:

 ```bash
 # on Windows using powershell (Also included in the release page, and can be run by right clicking and selecting "Run with PowerShell")